PastelVG/specification/docs/spec.md

 PastelVG is licensed under the [Apache License 2.0](../LICENSE).

-You are free to **use, modify, and distribute** this specification and its associated tools in **personal and educational projects**.
+You are free to use, modify, and distribute this specification and its associated tools, including in commercial and non-commercial projects.
-**Commercial use is not permitted** without express written permission from the copyright holder.

 No warranties are provided.
 See the LICENSE file for full legal terms.